whatsupmailbox/whatsupmailbox.github.io/_posts/2015-11-24-Birchbox-Limited-Edition-Charmed-Life-Box-Review-Coupon.md

 </a></center>

 <DL>
-<DT>Illume Demi Vanity Tin Candle</DT>
+<DT><b>Illume</b> Demi Vanity Tin Candle in Anemone & Matchbox</DT>
-<DD>Travel Size, Value $</DD>
+<DD>Candle Value $10, Matchbox Value $4</DD>
 </DL>

 <p>I have these travel-sized candles already in different scents, and no matter what scent they are, it's always been a hit for me.
-Anomone is a sweet tropical scent.
+Every box will have a different scent and I received Anemone, which is described as a blend of apple mint, citrus, and patchouli.
 They have a clean burn and how cute is the matchbox that they included as well.
 Such a great addition to this box.</p>

 <br>